The absolute best cut quality I have ever achieved was, and always is, on a table saw. More often than not, using a table saw sled.

-If you do that, then you need to build yourself a table saw sled (crosscutting sled) so you can get near-perfect accuracy over and over again, without having to adjust and mess with the miter gauge.
+When you incorporate a good table saw sled (crosscutting sled) in your shop, you can begin to create perfect cross cuts over and over again without having to adjust and mess with the miter gauge.

-So today I’m going to show you how I made this precision table saw sled, using only scrap plywood, and implementing the 5 cut method for superior squareness upon completion.
+So today I’m going to show you how I made this precision table saw sled, using only scrap plywood and a runner, and implementing the 5 cut method for superior squareness upon completion.

 - Cut your plywood pieces down to size